zebbyG/topg-shop/README.md

         - `pip install Django` - Required for any django project
         - `python3 -m pip install django-debug-toolbar` - Required for the debug toolbar to work.
         - `python3 -m pip install Pillow` - Required for all image fields in the project

+After everything above has installed successfully, navigate to the main directory and start server:
++ [X]  `cd TOP\ Gz\ SHOE\ SHOP/`

++ [X] `python3 manage.py runserver`

+    - The server runs on port 8000 by default.
+If you want to specify the port number:
+        - `python3 manage.py runserver [port number]`